 Scott holds degrees in Outdoor Experiential Education and a Masters of Environmental Studies specializing in Environmental and Sustainability Education.
 He has worked extensively in the wilderness guiding and outdoor education field in a wide range of programmes with such organizations as East Coast Outfitters, the Nova Scotia Sea School, Outward Bound Canada, Quark Expeditions and Coastline Challenges.
 A certified canoe, SUP and kayak Instructor with Paddle Canada, having extensive open-ocean guiding experience and an easy going attitude, Scott delivers safe, fun and accessible trips for all populations and skill levels.

 While Sarah has always loved the outdoors, she didn't consider a career outside until she found herself taking a break from urban planning to run a ship-based wellness program in Antarctica.
 Inspired by the transformative potential of combining exceptional wilderness experiences with yoga & meditation, she decided to continue down this unexpected and wild garden path.
 This has led her on many great paddling adventures, from Patagonia to Newfoundland.
-As co-founder of Cape LaHave Adventures, you'll find her on the water guiding & instructing, taking photos for next year's brochure or out teaching yoga on a remote island beach.
+As co-founder of Cape LaHave Adventures, you'll find her on the water guiding & instructing, putting together next year's brochure or out teaching yoga on a remote island beach.
 Sarah is Paddle Canada Instructor for sea kayaking & SUP (Advanced Flatwater, Touring and River), and an a 500hr Registered Yoga Instructor.
-She is also the director of Stand-Up Paddleboard Instruction for Canoe Kayak Nova Scotia.
+She has served as the director of Stand-Up Paddleboard Instruction for Canoe Kayak Nova Scotia.
 Sarah loves meeting new people and helping them them unplug, experience beautiful places by water and nourish themselves.

 Logan is as an easygoing, enthusiastic South Shore local whose lifestyle revolves around his love of the ocean.
-Friends and family know him to be a bit of a surf addict and an adrenaline junkie.
-His endless search for new waves and experiences has led him to places like Australia, Mexico and Central America.
+Friends and family know him to be a surf addict and adrenaline junkie.
+His endless search for waves and experiences has led him to places like Australia, Mexico and Central America.

 Logan enrolled in the Canadian Outdoor Leadership Training program based on Vancouver Island in 2011.
-During the course he developed his skills in sea kayaking, whitewater kayaking, flat water canoeing and whitewater canoeing.
+During the course he developed skills in sea kayaking, whitewater kayaking, flatwater canoeing and whitewater canoeing.
 He completed the course and now has his Assistant Guide Certification with the Sea Kayak Guides Alliance of BC.
-Since the course Logan has spent much time on the water kayaking for pleasure, but it is only in the past few years that he has begun guiding tours with Cape LaHave Adventures.
+Since then Logan has spent much time kayaking for pleasure, but it is only in the past few years that he begun guiding Nova Scotia kayaking tours with Cape LaHave Adventures.

 Robert started paddling kayaks in 1992 and initially paddled only white water.
 In about 2005 he started paddling sea kayaks and decided teaching and guiding would be a good way of staying out of trouble during retirement.
 He now holds Paddle Canada level 3 skills and level 1 instructor and British Canoe Union Sea Kayak 4* leader award, coastal navigation certificate and wilderness first aid.